keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

-Instances of the Functor typeclass simply extend the typeclass trait and make themselves abailable implicitly:
+Instances of the Functor typeclass simply extend the typeclass trait and make themselves available implicitly:

 :::{.numberLines .nowrap}
 ```scala